 This camp is reached from Banff by a two days' horseback ride over the spectacular new trail by way of Brewster Creek, or by a longer trip via the Spray Lakes.
-Return journey can be made by travelling the beautiful summit country in the vicinity of Mount Assiniboine, through the heather and flowers of Simpson Pass and then down Healey Creek.
+Return journey can be made by Simpson Pass and then down Healey Creek.
 A halfway cabin has been established as an overnight stop for the convenience of those making the trip via Brewster Creek.